hiattcorp/learn_command_line_excercises/chapter_18/Readme.md

 ###grep davinci bar.txt

-?Can you print all the lines in text files that have your first and last name in them?
+>Can you print all the lines in text files that have your first and last name in them?

 ###grep "Jerin Hiatt" *.txt